-I’d been thinking of picking up some noise cancelling headphones for about a year now.
-After asking for feedback on Twitter, I learned the Bose QuietComfort 35 were the best noise cancelling headphones out there.
+I had thought of picking up some noise cancelling headphones for about a year when I decided to ask for feedback on Twitter.
+I learned the Bose QuietComfort 35 were the best noise cancelling headphones out there.
 But I wasn’t really traveling much, so the $350 price tag seemed unjustified in my case.
 I suggested them to my sister, who is currently enrolled in an intense coding bootcamp and sometimes has trouble focusing with so much noise around her.
 A few days later my brother surprised my sister and I with two pairs of Bose QuietComfort 35 headphones.
 At first the Bose QuietComfort 35 headphones were amazing: Clear sound, no noise.
 Then I started to experience some ear pain and other discomforts that kept getting worse.

 It all started the first time I used the Bose QuietComfort 35 headphones.
-After a couple of hours of wearing them, I started to experience sinus pressure, ear discomfort, and pain between my right ear and jaw.
+After wearing them for a couple of hours, I started to experience sinus pressure, ear discomfort, and pain between my right ear and jaw.
 I figured it was a symptom of using them for too long and that I would get used to it.
 When I activated the noise cancelling button, things got worse.
 The ear pain got more severe and so did the pain close to my jaw.
 I kept wearing them, thinking this would pass after a few days.

 Then my sister, who initially praised her Bose QuietComfort 35 headphones, told me she was experiencing really bad headaches and dizziness.
 This was after I noticed her being unusually aggravated.
 She later told me it was the headaches and disorientation from wearing her headphones that put her in a bad mood.
 We both kept wearing them, thinking it would get better but it only seemed to get worse.
 In fact, wearing the BoseQuiet Comfort 35 headphones for a while started to make me feel disoriented as well.
 This was an expected reaction to cancelling out low-frequency sounds.
 But I decided to Google the problem to see whether this was in fact normal.
 It turns out lots of people experience headaches, ear pain, dizziness, and disorientation from wearing noise cancelling headphones.